David-Lor/David-Lor/README.md

 - [Logging Requests](https://github.com/David-Lor/Logging-Requests-POC): API that traces log records per-requests, using Loguru + context variables, to store the records grouped by each individual request.
 - [ZeroHealthCheck](https://github.com/David-Lor/ZeroHealthCheck): decentralized service that healthchecks other nodes, using ZeroMQ.
 - [pydantic-etcd](https://github.com/David-Lor/pydantic-etcd): modified Pydantic BaseSettings class that supports loading variables from ETCD.
-- [InventoryAPI](https://github.com/David-Lor/Arango-Foxx-Inventory-API): REST API to store generic items hierarchically or container-based, using ArangoDB and built as an Arango's Foxx service.

 ### 🗣Talks & sample projects